 The Dursleys simultaneously whimpered.
 Fury smiled.
 It was not a nice smile.
 "I hope you survive the experience," he said.
 He glanced at a darkly handsome black suited man who, Petunia noted absently, bore a striking resemblance to one of Lily's freak friends, with an eye patch.
 "Take 'em away, Wisdom," Fury said.

 The man nodded, and a couple of burly agents dragged the Dursleys into the building.
 Vernon and Petunia were never seen again, save for a few court appearances.
 Dudley went into care, where he was bullied for his weight.
-The name Dursley became only marginally less reviled than Hitler as the paper's whipped up a storm.
+The name Dursley became, for a period, only marginally less reviled than Hitler as the papers whipped up a storm, eager to focus the blame on someone.
 Analysts noted that the names 'Vernon', 'Petunia' and 'Dudley' all but dropped out of usage over the following years.
-They went down as one of the most hated families in history, thanks to imaginative manipulation of the internet and the papers by Tony Stark.
-The revenge was complete.
+They went down as one of the most hated families in modern history, thanks to imaginative manipulation of the internet and the papers by Tony Stark.

 Oh, and the 'God of Badassery' line?
 I borrowed that from the awesome Twitter user 'GodOfBadassery', whose tweets are very in character for Loki and well worth checking out.